Focus on

 Should I Open Another Dental Office?

-We have often seen dentists who have worked years to build a successful practice, assume that the second or third practice will also be a success, only to fail.
-To assume that additional locations will be successful is a mistake dentists often make.
-While the failure rate for dental practices might be low, how successful a dental practice will be financially is a wide spectrum.
+All too often, dentists work years to build a successful practice, assume that the second or third location will also succeed, only to fail.
+While the failure rate for dental practices might be relatively low, their financial success rates vary widely.
 Making uninformed decisions can have a major impact on your overall profitability.

 • Will the bank give me another loan?